The third lacrosse player at Duke University was just invited, indicted, a team captain.

 Your phone calls are being changed your cell phone.

-Now give you details of this soon.
+And I'll give you details of this soon.

 Stay with us.

-A senior law, senior federal law enforcement official told ABC News that government is tracking the phone numbers they call in an effort to root out confidential sources.
+A senior law, senior federal law enforcement official told ABC News that the government is tracking the phone numbers they call in an effort to root out confidential sources.

-The source told uh Brian Ross and Richard Esposito of ABC News in an in-person conversation.
+The source told Brian Ross and Richard Esposito of ABC News in an in-person conversation: time for you guys to get some new cell phones quick.

 ABC News doesn't know how the government determined who we are calling or whether our phone records were provided to the government as part of the NSA collection of domestic phone calls.